Compact sub-10 ps Resolution Radio Frequency Photomultiplier Tube: Compact RFPMT design concept

-To estimate achievable timing performance in a compact RFPMT SIMION based Monte Carlo (MC) simulations of the setup presented in Fig.~\ref{fig:rfpmt_schema} were performed.
-Electrons uniformly distributed on a photocathode exit it with isotropic angular distribution and uniformly distributed energy from 0 to $E_{max}$.
-The electrons are accelerated in the 2~mm region and then propagated to the screen located at 12~cm, where their positions and transit times are recorded.
-MC simulations were performed for values of $E_{max}$: 0.3~eV, 0.2~eV and 0.1~eV. which, according to the results presented in Section~\ref{sec:measurements}, correspond to 460~nm, 515~nm and 620~nm, respectively.
+To estimate achievable timing performance in a compact RFPMT, SIMION based Monte Carlo (MC) simulations of the setup presented in Fig.~\ref{fig:rfpmt_schema} were performed.
+Electrons uniformly distributed on a photocathode exit with an isotropic angular distribution and uniformly distributed energy from 0 to $E_{max}$.
+The electrons are accelerated in the 2~mm region region between cathode and mesh to 2.5 keV and then propagated to the screen located at 12~cm, where their positions and transit times are recorded.
+MC simulations were performed for values of $E_{max}$: 0.3~eV, 0.2~eV and 0.1~eV. which, according to the results presented in Section~\ref{sec:measurements}, correspond to 455~nm, 515~nm and 620~nm, respectively.

 The resulting position and time distributions are then used to estimate the time resolution based on equation~\ref{eq:time_resolution}.
-The photocathode size dependence of the resulting time resolution for three values of $E_{max}$, a representative scan radius of $R=15$~mm and frequency of the RF-deflector $f=500$~MHz are presented in Fig.~\ref{fig:sim_results}.
+The photocathode size dependence of the resulting time resolution for three values of $E_{max}$, a scan radius of $R=15$~mm and RF frequency $f=500$~MHz are presented in Fig.~\ref{fig:sim_results}.
 The results indicate that a time resolution $\lesssim$15~ps is expected for photocathode diameters up to 2.0~mm, while a resolution of 10~ps or better is achievable for longer wavelengths and smaller photocathode sizes.